carlysharma/yacht_insurance/README.md

 ### Problem Statement
 The insurance industry relies on data to inform premium costs for current and future clients.
 Yacht Insurance is a niche part of the industry historically known for being a profitable, yet small book of business within larger insurance portfolios (like commercial marine insurance).
 Because of its size and general dependability, its profitbility was often not thoroughly evaluated.
 However, more recently, there has been a trend to dive more deeply into past data to ensure yacht insurance can remain or become profitable.

 This project looks at real world data from a yacht insurance broker based in the U.S. One dataset looks at all the claims that have occurred from 2016 - 2020.
 The other dataset includes all policies in the company's portfolio from the same date range along with various features about the boat and boat owner (like the builder of the boat or the age of the owner).
-This is binary classification problem and our models predicted whether or not a policy is likely to have a least one claim in five years.
+This is a binary classification problem and our models predicted whether or not a policy is likely to have a least one claim in five years.
 Because we were mostly interested in classifying claims (the minority class) we looked at recall as our metric.
 We tested Logistic Regression, K-Nearest Neighbors, Random Forest, and Extra Trees models with various combinations of over and undersampling.

 ---